grandseiken/static-functional/README.md

 };

-// sfn::ptr<int(const Foo&)> is an alias for int (*)(const Foo&) constexpr sfn::ptr<int(const Foo&)> fp = sfn::bind_back<&Foo::f, 42>;
+// sfn::ptr<int(const Foo&)> is an alias for int (*)(const Foo&) sfn::ptr<int(const Foo&)> fp = sfn::bind_back<&Foo::f, 42>;
 fp(Foo{});  // returns 42
 ```

 ## Why?

 Higher-level facilities like lambdas and `<functional>` are great, but function pointers are simple.
-They don't allocate memory, they can be passed around and stored without needing templates or doing type erasure, and there's no chance of lifetime issues due to hidden dependencies on lambda-captures.
+They don't allocate memory, they can be passed around and stored without writing templates or doing type erasure, and there's no chance of lifetime issues due to hidden dependencies on lambda-captures.
 Sometimes they're all you need.
 This library makes working with them feel a bit more modern and nice.

 ## Setup